smdogroup/amigo/README.md

 Integration with other MDO libraries is key for flexibility.
 Amigo contains interfaces to inject OpenMDAO models into Amigo models using `amigo.ExternalComponent`.
 Alternatively, Amigo can be used as a sub-optimization OpenMDAO component with accurate post-optimality derivatives.

+A tutorial on how to use amigo and documentation can be found here: [https://smdogroup.github.io/amigo/](https://smdogroup.github.io/amigo/).

 ## Installing amigo

 Amigo uses CMake and scikit-build to build the primary amigo module and all model modules that comprise a multidisciplinary model.